The Turing Scheme is the UK government’s global programme to support study and work abroad.

 First, SAO applies for funding from the UK government on behalf of the University of Reading.
 This process is known as an institutional application.

-The Turing Scheme Delivery Partner (currently Capita) then determines how much funding to provide to each institutional applicant, and outlines any terms and conditions in accordance with which the money must be spent (including country and duration).
+The Department for Education then determines application outcome, including how much funding to provide to each institutional applicant and outlines any terms and conditions about how the funds must be spent.
 Application outcome and notification is usually in July.

 The funds that the University of Reading receives are then managed locally by SAO.
 Students planning to study or work abroad can apply for funding from the University.
 This is known as an individual application.